arskiir/one-liner/README.md

 - ### Create vscode snippet much faster and easier

 See something useful or hate typing the same code again and again?
-Just make the snippets yourself in *copy-pasta style*!
+Just make the snippets yourself in *copy-pasta* style!
 Type "Configure User Snippets" in command pallete and be happy.

 ```json